royiHamo/ElroWebApp/README.md

 # ElroWebApp
-This is the Web application of Elro Security System that we've made through our Final Project in the Bsc computer science degree
+This is the Web application of Elro Security System that we've made within our Final Project in the Bsc computer science degree